GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 Intertidal zones are coastal environments that are exposed to both air and water at different times due to the cycle of low and high tides.
 These zones can include sandy beaches, tidal flats, rocky shores, and reefs.
 Many of them are critical coastal habitats and ecosystems which support a wide range of species and ecosystem services.
 Increasingly, these dynamic environments are faced with threats such as land reclamation, coastal erosion, and rising sea levels.

 The ever-changing nature of the tides makes it difficult to systematically capture consistent imagery of an intertidal zone, particularly across large regions and in remote areas of the country.
 This is why [Geomedian statistical techniques](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) where used.
-These are robust techniques which combine tide-attributed time-series satellite imagery to produce representative and artefact-free imagery 'composites' of Australia's coastal high- and low-tide environments.
+These are robust techniques which combine tide-attributed time-series satellite imagery to produce representative and artefact-free imagery 'composites' of Australia's coastal high- and low tide environments.

 This product provides a suite of cloud-free composite Sentinel-2 satellite datasets that enable imaging of Australian coastal intertidal zones at both high and low tide.
-Using a geometric median (geomedian), the highest and lowest 15 % of satellite-observed tide heights from the Digital Earth Australia (DEA) Sentinel-2 imagery archive are combined to deliver annual snapshots of Australian coastal high- and low-tide environments.
+Using a geometric median (geomedian), the highest and lowest 15 % of satellite-observed tide heights from the Digital Earth Australia (DEA) Sentinel-2 imagery archive are combined to deliver annual snapshots of Australian coastal high and low tide environments.

 Sentinel-2 satellite images are tidally attributed though pairing with pixel-based tidal modelling, generated from a selected ensemble of the best performing global tide models under local conditions.
 The ensemble tidal modelling approach (see below) was implemented to account for the varying performance and biases of existing global ocean tide models across the complex tidal regimes and coastal regions of Australia.